-I love HGTV (Home and Garden Television); from Divine Design and House Hunters to Designed to Sell – I could watch this channel for hours if my daughter and husband would let me.
-So when I heard of a new work at home opportunity from my favorite channel, I was absolutely thrilled!
-Various home staging companies have been running commercials on HGTV for home stagers, so I decided to take a look into the home staging field and see what exactly this opportunity entails.
+I love me some HGTV (Home and Garden Television); from Fixer Upper and House Hunters to Flip or Flop – I could watch this channel for hours if my daughter and husband would let me.
+So, needless to say, when I saw a business opportunity on HGTV for Home Stagers, I geeked out a little bit and decided to take an inside peek into the profession and find out what home staging is all about.

-Currently the home staging industry is not regulated, so anyone with a flair for design can become a home stager; but just like anything else the more certifications, education, and accreditations that you have the more marketing power you possess.
+Currently, the home staging industry is not regulated, so anyone with a flair for design can become a home stager.
+But, just like anything else, the more certifications, education, and accreditations that you have, the more marketing power you possess.

-Besides the cost of training, as a home stager you’d need a computer, printer, telephone, fax machine, business license, insurance, website, and business cards to start your home-based business.
+Besides the cost of training, as a home stager, you’ll need a computer, printer, telephone, business license, insurance, website, and business cards to start your home-based business.

 Home Staging Courses + Resources: